Biden says 74 US dual nationals have left Gaza Strip as he dispatches Blinken to Mideast

 “When I see a Palestinian child, a boy or girl, pulled from the rubble of a collapsed building, that hits me in the gut, as much as seeing a child in Israel or anywhere else,” Blinken said.
 “So, this is something that we have an obligation to respond to, and we will.”

-AP correspondent Sagar Meghan and AP writers Colleen Long and Chris Megarian contributed reporting.
+AP correspondent Sagar Meghani and AP writers Chris Megarian and Will Weissert contributed reporting.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.